controversies-of-science/science-collective/README.md

 I don't expect this feature to exist right away, because there needs to be enough social network history for there to be a need to condense the existing feeds into a more targeted service.

 *A System for Categorizing Contributions* - The following list is a schema which can act as the basis for categorizing, rewarding and discovering the informational content that is the backbone for tracking scientific controversies.
+I don't expect that participants would always bin these properly, so there would need to be a process for correcting binning mistakes.

 **THE CLASH OF WORLDVIEWS**